 In fact, it is estimated by some that as much as 20 percent of a facility’s labor budget is spent on shiny floors.

 As a result, all too many facility managers neglect other areas of a building in order to finance their shiny floors.
 In addition, the associated procedures produce a number of unhealthy byproducts, such as airborne particulates and chemical vapors, which have a negative impact on the indoor environment.
 And in the end, there is no assurance that the floor is really clean.

-Given that a clean matte finish is highly acceptable in the majority of situations, Kaivac believes that cleaning floors deeply with AutoVac – the auto scrubber alternative – is a more practical, healthy and environment-friendly approach.
-AutoVac extends the time between burnishing, stripping and finishing, enabling facility managers to focus more resources towards ensuring that the entire building is clean and healthy.
+Given that a clean matte finish is highly acceptable in the majority of situations, Kaivac believes that cleaning floors deeply with AutoVac Stretch – the auto scrubber alternative – is a more practical, healthy and environment-friendly approach.
+AutoVac Stretch extends the time between burnishing, stripping and finishing.
+This enables facility managers to focus more resources towards ensuring that the entire building is clean and healthy.

 Indoor Air Quality (IAQ)

-One of the most significant factors in determining the quality of an indoor environment is the condition of its air.
+The condition of the air is one of the most significant factors in determining the quality of an indoor environment.
 Poor indoor air quality is known to contribute to allergies, asthma and other respiratory ailments.
 While a number of factors play a role in the quality of the air within a facility, effective cleaning methods can make a significant difference.